 Passengers may cause accidents when they distract a driver from the road.
 In such cases, the passenger may share responsibility for accident victims’ damages.
 If you were in a car accident and believe passenger negligence played a role, you could be entitled to compensation.

-Shaked Law Firm has decades of experience in car accident cases.
+Shaked Law Personal Injury Lawyers have decades of experience in car accident cases.
 We can help you identify all parties responsible for your car crash and recover damages from each.

 - Investigate to find out how the car accident occurred and who was at fault